 INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF ALLIANCE ISLAMIC BANK BERHAD (CONTD.)
-(Incorporated in Malaysia) 200701018870 (776882-V)

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTD.)

 Information other than the financial statements and auditors' report thereon

 The Directors of the Bank are responsible for the other information.
 The other information comprises the Directors' Report and Shariah Committee's Report, but does not include the financial statements of the Bank and our auditors' report thereon.